itrocks-ts/decorator/README.md

 }
 ```

-Use your decorators into your classes, or not:
+Use your decorators in your classes, or not:
 ```ts
 class FullService {}